rrh2023/OpenLibrary-Book-API/README.md

-# OpenLibrary Book Api
+# OpenLibrary Book API

-This project was developed due to my love for reading.
+I decided to develop this project due to my love for reading.
 I wanted to improve my technical skills as well, and I don't think there is any better way than to build related to one of your passions.

 ## Description